susanBuck/notes/05_Laravel/14_Authentication.md

 Notes:

-+ Note the usage of the `before` = `csrf` filter.
-This ensures that the CSRF token in our form is legit and screens against cross site forgery requests.
++ The `before = csrf` filter ensures that the CSRF token in the submitted form is legit, screening against Cross Site Forgery Requests.
 If you haven't already explored filters, you can read more here: [CodeBright: Filters](http://daylerees.com/codebright/filters).
 + The `Hash::make()` method is used to hash the password; this is good because you never want to store plain-text passwords in your database.
 + We're using a [PHP try catch Exception](http://php.net/manual/en/language.exceptions.php) to handle failed login attempts.
 + If a login fails, the user is redirected back to the sign-up page with a flash_message (more on that below).